 GoDaddy was originally known as Jomax Technologies.
 GoDaddy was the second company founded by Bob Parsons who had previously sold his first software start-up firm to Intuit.
 The original name for the registrar was supposed to be BigDaddy, but because the domain name was already taken, the founders went with GoDaddy instead.
 In 2011, after a failed initial IPO bid, a majority stake in GoDaddy was acquired by the private equity groups KKR, Silver Lake Partners, and Technology Crossover Ventures for $2.25 billion.
 Bob Parsons resigned as CEO of the company later that year.
 Since 2012, GoDaddy has undertaken numerous acquisitions of small companies in the software and technology sector with a focus on email marketing, SEO, and domain parking services in order to bolster their online service product lines.
 In 2013, GoDaddy acquired the popular web hosting company Media Temple.
 In 2014, GoDaddy went public and is now listed on the New York Stock Exchange with a valuation of over $6 billion.
 As of 2016, GoDaddy had over 63 million domains registered by customers under its management, making it the world's largest ICANN-accredited domain registrar company.

 GoDaddy is one of the few companies that currently offers both Windows and Linux web hosting services.
 Linux hosting is more common and often cheaper than Windows, but GoDaddy keeps the same prices for all three of its shared hosting tiers.
-In line with industry trends, GoDaddy has recently launched new cloud hosting and managed WordPress hosting platforms.
+In line with industry trends, GoDaddy has recently launched new managed WordPress hosting platforms.
 They also have a wide range of VPS and dedicated server packages available.
 The reseller hosting program at GoDaddy is one of the most popular in the world, with numerous small businesses and web entrepreneurs taking advantage of the ability to rebrand “white label” products in data center services.
 Because of the size of their user base, web hosting prices at GoDaddy are generally positioned in the middle of the market related to comparable services.
 The ability to procure both Linux and Windows hardware on web hosting plans at the same reasonably low prices is one of the biggest advantages of GoDaddy, especially when combined with their discount rates on domain registrations.